How to Convert SharePoint Online Site to Microsoft Teams?

 microsoft teams and sharepoint online integration

-Option 2: Create Microsoft Teams from an existing SharePoint Site using Teams App
+Option 2: Create Microsoft Teams from an existing SharePoint Site using the Teams App

 What if you have closed the “Create a team” popup already on your SharePoint Site?
-You can convert the SharePoint Online site to Teams with Microsoft Teams application.
+You can convert the SharePoint Online site to Teams with the Microsoft Teams application and extend the collaboration features.
 Here is how:

 1. Open the Microsoft Teams Client application from your desktop >> Click on the “Join or create a team” link from the bottom of the Teams client application.